Do you have an urgency and want to sell your house fast?

 Make a Good Online Impression

-A good online presentation is part of the first good impression you want to make.
+A good online presence is part of the first good impression you want to make.

-As the seller or the realtor you want to have a great property description (good copywriting), and great pictures or videos.
+As the seller or the realtor, you want a great property description (good copywriting) and great pictures or videos.

 Introduce Some Persuasive Scarcity